MP Estate Planning UK

 Effective succession planning involves several key steps:

-• Identifying potential successors within the family or external candidates if necessary.
+• Identifying potential successors within the family and, where appropriate, considering trusted external managers.

 Maintaining Control Over Business Assets

 Maintaining control over business assets is crucial for ensuring that the business continues to operate according to the family’s vision and values.
-Trusts can be structured to allow the current leadership to maintain control while gradually transferring ownership to the next generation.
+With a discretionary trust, the current owners can serve as trustees — keeping day-to-day control of the business — while the beneficial interest sits within the trust arrangement.
+This means the business assets are protected from external threats.

 The key trust fund positive aspects include:

-1. Flexibility in planning for succession and asset distribution.
+1. Flexibility in planning for succession and asset distribution — the trust can adapt as the business and family evolve.

 Making Informed Decisions About Trust Creation